jonnlai/woolly/README.md

 * [Google Fonts](https://fonts.google.com) was used to import the fonts used.

-* [Font Awesome](https://fontawesome.com) was used to add icons such as social media icons..
+* [Font Awesome](https://fontawesome.com) was used to add icons such as social media icons.

 [Back to top](#woolly)